Admission RequirementsFor Admission requirements please click here

 This four-year honours degree gives you a broad academic base on which to develop the clinical skills of radiation therapy.
 It qualifies you to analyse, evaluate and make clinical decisions and to initiate, participate in and encourage research in cancer and radiation therapy.
 There are both theoretical and clinical components to this degree, the emphasis being more on the theoretical component in the first two years and more on the clinical and research component in the last two years.
 The contact hours are high in this course and the subjects are taught through lectures, laboratory-based practical sessions, workshops, tutorials and clinical placement in the hospital setting.

-A significant clinical component is integral to this course .
-The clinical sites are the radiation therapy departments attached to the St. Luke's Radiation Oncology Network at St Luke's, St. James' and Beaumont Hospitals in Dublin; Cork University Hospital; University College Hospital Galway; the Mater Private Hospital, Dublin; St. Vincent's Private Hospital, Dublin; the Galway Clinic; the Limerick Clinic; the Beacon; the Hermitage Clinic and Whitfield Clinic.
+A significant clinical component is integral to this course.
+The clinical sites are the radiation therapy departments attached to the St. Luke’s Radiation Oncology Network at St Luke’s; St. James’ and Beaumont Hospitals in Dublin; Cork University Hospital; University College Hospital Galway; the Mater Private Hospital, Dublin; St. Vincent’s Private Hospital, Dublin; the Galway Clinic; Mater Private at Midwestern Regional Hospital, Limerick; UPMC Beacon Clinic; UPMC Whitfield Clinic, Waterford, and the Hermitage Medical Clinic.

-The duration of the clinical placement is 1 month in Junior Freshman (first) year, 2 months in Senior Freshman (second) year, 3 months in Junior Sophister (third) year and 5 months in Senior Sophister (fourth) year.
-Part of the clinical placement takes place during the vacation periods and clinical placement consists of 35 hours per week.
+The duration of the clinical placement is 4 weeks in Junior Freshman (first) year, 9 weeks in Senior Freshman (second) year, 13 weeks in Junior Sophister (third) year and 15 weeks in Senior Sophister (fourth) year.
+Part of the clinical placement takes place during the vacation periods, and clinical placement consists of 35 hours per week.
+Students are placed in radiation therapy departments across the country, and accommodation costs for clinical placement are borne by the student.

 The Freshman years

-In the Freshman (first and second) years, the course covers the basic sciences - physics, chemistry and biology.
-You will also study the structure and function of the human body through anatomy, physiology, biochemistry and genetics, and will be introduced to modules covering in the following areas: psychology, pathology, research methodology and statistics, cancer medicine, radiation physics and professional attitudes and skills.
+In the Freshman (first and second) years, the course covers the basic sciences – physics, chemistry and biology.
+You will also study the structure and function of the human body through anatomy, physiology, biochemistry and genetics, and will be introduced to modules in the following areas: psychology, communication, pathology, research methodology and statistics, cancer care, radiation physics and professional attitudes and skills.

 A clinical component (clinical placement) will introduce you to radiation therapy and will develop your understanding of the complexities of the cancer patient pathway.